hazelcast/hazelcast-jet-reference-manual/docs/040_Work_with_Jet/040_Implement_Your_Aggregate_Function.md

 3. amount payed for bought items

 This data is dispersed among separate datasets: `PageVisit`, `AddToCart` and `Payment`.
+Note that in each case we're dealing with a simple `sum` applied to a field in the input item.
 We can perform a co-group transform with the following aggregate operation:

 ```java
 AggregateOperation3<PageVisit, AddToCart, Payment, LongAccumulator[], long[]> aggrOp =